vectara/vectara-docs/www/docs/api-reference/search-apis/interpreting-responses/highlighting.md

 ```
 This example uses `sentences_before` and `sentences_after`.
 If you enter values
 for sentences before/after and characters before/after, then
 characters_before/after is ignored and summary returns the sentences values.
+Experiment and iteratve with different values.

 ## Including Additional Context
 Often, just having the `text` and `offset` values are enough to create a